minormakerslab/minormakerslab/_workshops/AiWorkshop.md

 ---
 layout: page
 author: Ahmadriza Sewruttan, Sem Van Wijk, Irem Erdem, Maxwell Pels
-title:  "AI Workshop Creating a Character with AI"
+title:  "Creating a Character with AI"
 image:
   path: /assets/images/workshops/gorilla.png
   thumbnail: /assets/images/workshops/gorilla.png
-  caption: "AI Workshop Creating a Character with AI"
+  caption: "Creating a Character with AI"
 ---
 # Creating a Character with AI
 We chose AI because it is a technology that is increasingly influencing our daily lives - often without us realizing it.

+---
+### Why
 With the workshop we want to show what AI is, how it works, and what you can (and cannot) do with it.
 By working with it themselves in the workshop, participants can better understand what AI means for them, now and in the future.

 ##  What
 An AI workshop that incorporates different elements so that at the end you can put this together to complete the final assignment